What is the Rundfunkbeitrag?

 Each German household is required to pay 220 euros a year to the public broadcasting service.
 For private homes, the current fee is 18.36 euros per month.
 You can choose between several payment rhythms.
 You can make a statutory payment in the middle of three months, a quarterly payment in advance to the first of a quarter, a semi-annually in advance payment on the first of each half-year, or the annual advance payment on the first of each year.

 Who must register with the broadcasting service GEZ?

-Everybody over 18 who lives within the German states, no matter the nationality, must pay monthly broadcasting fees for this public broadcasting service.
-You must pay for public service broadcasting, even if you do not have a TV, Internet access, or a radio.
-If more than one person lives together in a shared apartment, the fee is only due once – one apartment – one contribution.
-Formally, everyone is required to pay the total amount.
-Nevertheless, the broadcasting fee is only due once per apartment.
+Everybody over 18 who lives in Germany, no matter their nationality, must pay monthly broadcasting fees for the public broadcasting service.
+You must register with the public broadcasting service (GEZ), even if you do not have a TV, Internet access, or a radio.

 Do students need to pay broadcasting fees to the GEZ in Germany?

-Students from EU member states and international students must submit proof of sufficient means (enough money) for their stay in Germany.
-Therefore, a hardship exemption for the broadcasting fees is usually not possible.
-However, the broadcasting companies can exempt them from this obligation if they receive a study support benefit from their home country comparable to BAföG.
-Living in a shared apartment can lighten the load of paying the broadcasting corporation because you can then share the costs.
+Students from EU member states and international students must submit proof of sufficient means (enough money) to stay in Germany.
+Therefore, an exemption for the broadcasting fees is usually not possible.
+However, the broadcasting companies can exempt students from the broadcasting fee if they receive a study support benefit from their home country comparable to BAföG.

 How To Pay Rundfunkbeitrag?